neeasade/dotfiles/README.md

 ```
 for i in $(cat depends.txt); do <your package manager install command here> $i; done
 ```
 this is independent per target directory.
-This list has only been tested with Arch Linux and there are a number of packages that live in the Aur.
-Also, there are configuration files for programs that are not in te depends.txt with the idea that you only need to install what's used(this primarily affects WM choice, bspwm is installed but i3 and openbox are not in that list, even though there are configuration files for them.)
+This list has only been tested with Arch Linux and there are a number of packages that live in the AUR.
+I have tried to include only packages that make up most of the WM experience(for example ranger and qutebrowser are not in the depends.txt)
 There is a script at the top level named setup.sh - this will populate any git submodules(eg for vim/tmux/other package managers) and also install everything in the depends.txt files.

 ##Management